 - Expensive jewelry and other valuables – Being spotted with such would only make you a target for pickpockets unless you need them to attend a particular function.
 Besides, Amsterdam is a laid-back city, and you don’t want to announce you’re a tourist to everyone.

 - Bulky Electronics – Unless you must come with them, some of your bulkier electronic devices are better left behind.
 Items like laptops and tablets are obviously vital when working on the move, but if just visiting for vacation, keeping items like this back home is for the best.

 - Avoid TSA-prohibited items – Before you visit Amsterdam, familiarize yourself with TSA requirements to find out what you should not bring.

 - Avoid high-heeled shoes– For ladies that love high heels, perhaps you should rethink when packing some.
-You may end up not using them unless you need them to attend a special occasion.
+You may not use them unless you need them to attend a special occasion.

-- Leave some space on your luggage bag for packing souvenirs that you may gather in your adventures.
+- Leave some space in your luggage bag for packing souvenirs you can gather during your adventures.

 Free Downloadable & Printable Amsterdam Packing Checklist

 Knowing exactly what to carry for a trip might be quite challenging, especially if it’s a first-time visit.
 This Amsterdam Packing List ensures you carry everything you need for a park tour.